virgilseo/fungus-friends/README.md

 1. OpenStreeMap: https://www.openstreetmap.org/
 2. Unsplash: https://unsplash.com/developers

+The Unsplash API has a maximum limit of 50 request per hour.
+After that, the app displays a placeholder image and an error message.

 ## Vue

 The app was build using a powerful JavaScript front end framework, called Vue.js.
 Here is a link to their home page: https://vuejs.org/